 Marty has authored or co-authored nearly three dozen articles in scientific journals, more than 50 articles in extension publications, and chapters in four books.
 In 2005 he was named the Conservation Educator of the Year by the Florida Wildlife Federation.
 He has been recognized with the National Wetlands Award in Education and Outreach by the Environmental Law Institute for extraordinary effort, innovation and excellence in wetlands education and conservation.

 SAQIB MUKHTAR, PH.
-D. ASSOCIATE DEAN FOR EXTENSION AND AGRICULTURAL PROGRAMS LEADER
+D. ASSOCIATE DEAN FOR EXTENSION, AGRICULTURAL AND NATURAL RESOURCES PROGRAMS LEADER

 Saqib Mukhtar is a professor in the Agricultural and Biological Engineering Department at the University of Florida (UF).
 Since April 2015, he has served as associate dean for Extension and agricultural program leader in the Institute of Food and Agricultural Sciences (IFAS) at UF.
 Saqib provides leadership in the development, implementation and evaluation of IFAS/Extension's major initiatives that address critical issues in Florida's food, agricultural and horticultural production systems.
 He guides Extension High Priority Initiative Teams to accomplish milestones and goals outlined in the IFAS Extension Roadmap in 67 counties and 12 research and education centers.